Warpflow

 Overview

-Signals sends push notifications for incoming calls, new messages, voicemail, and billing alerts.
-Each team member configures their own notification preferences; what you set here applies to your devices only.
+Signals sends notifications for incoming calls, new messages, voicemail, escalations, and billing alerts.
+Each team member configures their own notification preferences — choose which channels (push, SMS, email) to enable for each alert type.

 Go to Preferences → Notifications in the sidebar.